 - Once the recovery screen appears before you, you can leave the other two buttons gently.

 Scroll down your phone using the Volume down button and opt for the “Wipe Cache Partition” option using your power button.
-When the process is completed, you can then select “Reboot system now” in order to restart your phone.
+When the process is completed, you can then select the “Reboot system now” in order to restart your phone.
 Check that your phone turns on naturally.

 These tips are extremely efficient since they have received positive responses from many Samsung Galaxy S6 users asking for solutions when their Samsung Galaxy S6 won’t turn on.
 Additionally, Dr.Fone – Android Recover (Include Android Data Extraction) tool is the most useful and noteworthy software that can be used regularly to extract all the data on your phone and to avoid data loss.
 You can follow these tips to get instant help on your Samsung phones during the blackout and rebooting problems.